wethegit/technical-interview-starter/README.md

 ## The ask

-Create a responsive image-switcher/gallery, using the [reference image](#visual-reference) below.
+Together during the interview we will create a responsive image-switcher/gallery, using the [reference image](#visual-reference) below.
 Strive to include the following:

 - responsive;
-- touch - the user should be able to drag both carousels back and forward;
 - captions - captions should be updated from picture to picture;
 - animation - the gallery should animate where applicable;
 - accessibility - this should be keyboard-navigable (tabbable), and built with any other a11y best practices in mind;
+- touch(extra!) - the user should be able to drag both carousels back and forward;

 ## Visual reference